 - CFD simulations save money.
 Simulating a proposed design in a computational model will not only help to justify your capital spending and manage your economic risks, but it will also prepare you to optimize your new system from day one.
 For Takeda, our simulations gave them the predictive data they needed to calibrate specific RTUs to different temperature settings and to aim diffusers where necessary, saving the cost and time required for extensive on-site testing.

 About the CFD experts

 Riju Saini, PhD

-Riju, a Process Specialist based in the Boston office, has extensive experience helping clients globally in the chemical, petrochemical, pharmaceutical, semiconductor and allied industries.
+Riju, a Fellow of Simulation, Modeling, CFD, based in the Boston office, has extensive experience helping clients globally in the chemical, petrochemical, pharmaceutical, semiconductor and allied industries.
 He is an expert in thermodynamics, conceptual process design, steady state and dynamic process simulation, economic analysis, process safety, consequence and risk analysis, mathematical and numerical analysis, and software development.